ScriptsfromZee/ContactList/README.md

 Open a command line terminal (Git bash preferably) and navigate to a directory where you would like to save the work folder using cd.

-Clone the repository with git clone https://github.com/ScriptsfromZee/Contact-List-App
+Clone the repository with git clone https://github.com/ScriptsfromZee/ContactList

 Once you are done cloning, you should navigate to the folder you cloned.

-You should type: "cd Contact-List-App"
+You should type: "cd ContactList"

 This command will move you into that directory.